-To measure the WiFi signal strength we needed a device which had the ability to connect to the desired WiFi network, as well as to report its Received Signal Strength Indicator (RSSI).
+To measure the WiFi signal strength we needed a device which had the ability to scan all nearby WiFi networks, as well as to report their Received Signal Strength Indicator (RSSI).
 There are many such devices, ranging from full laptop computers to small add-on boards built for arduino projects.

 For our project, we wanted something that would be very minimalist in size and function, so that it wouldn't be too unwieldy and also to reduce the complexity of the device.
 With this in mind, we decided the NodeMCU Amica [17] would be a good board for our use case because of its simplistic design, small form factor, and ability to scan networks and report their RSSI.